rhyder/scss-starter-boilerplate/README.md

-# scss starter project
+# scss starter boilerplate

 Just a simple scss starter boilerplate which I use when quickly creating css styles.

 ### Installation

-This starter project requires [Node.js](https://nodejs.org/) to run.
+This boilerplate requires [Node.js](https://nodejs.org/) to run.

 Install the dependencies and start the server.